 - Put baby in car seat and head over.
 The car ride will put baby in a deep sleep so that I can start posing when you arrive.
 Do not take baby out of the car seat.
 I will do that in a way to keep baby asleep.

 I can’t stress that it’s sooooo important to do your BEST to keep baby awake.

 If you can, have a pacifier.
-These are life savers during a newborn session.
+These can be life savers during a newborn session.
+I really only use it if absolutely necessary.
 Even if you haven’t used one, just for the 2 hours that I am posing him/her usually really helps.
 However, if you really prefer that we don’t use one, that’s fine as well!
 Just keep in mind it could add time to your session.

-Moms: Keep the color neutral and design simple.
+Moms: Same for you. simple is best.
+You don’t really see your clothes as I try to keep the focus on your new baby.
+Keep the color neutral and design simple.
 Be sure that you have no nail polish as your hands will make their way into the images.
-Also, rest assured, I aim to photograph using flattering angles and light to bring out the natural beauty in your family.
+Also, I know you may not feel so glamorous after having a baby but do not worry.
+I only photograph using the most flattering angles and light to bring out the natural beauty in you and your family.

-The colors I think work best for family photos are nude/tan, cream and blush.
+The colors I think work best for family photos are nude/tan, cream, gray and blush.
 Remember, the focus is the new baby and we don’t want bright colors and busy prints that may be distracting.

-Sister(s): I provide a wrap that will act as the perfect top, or please have a snug fitting tank in a neutral color.
+Sister(s): I have several dresses available for younger girls.
+I can provide a wrap that will act as the perfect top, or please have a snug fitting tank in a neutral color.
 I ask that girls hair be natural (or in braids) and free of bows, headbands, etc. Just as with mom, no nail polish please.

 It is my hope that you enjoy the photo session and feel both comfortable and at home.
 Feel free to relax (or nap!) while your baby is being photographed.
 I am truly honored to be able to document this incredible time in your lives and look forward to getting to know you and your sweet baby!